By now you’ve probably read a lot about your reckless driving charge, and you may have heard defense ideas from friends and family as well.

 What does that even mean?
 Was everyone going 100 miles per hour?
 Typically not.
 On Interstate 95 in the Fredericksburg / Spotsylvania / Stafford area, most people aren’t even going 85 mph.

-Maybe there are some other cars nearby who are traveling in the 80s.
+Maybe there are some other cars nearby that are traveling in the 80s.
 And maybe even a few cars driving in the 90s.
 But there are always cars driving closer to the speed limit.

 This is a classic excuse of “everyone else was doing it.”
 That doesn’t work for children, and it doesn’t work for